 - Use an approved car harness.
 Most models are not strong enough in an accident; we only recommend the Petlife Roadie Seatbelt as featured in our safe car travel page.

 - Get a passenger to restrain them.
 However, although this will make driving safe it may not protect your puppy if you crash.

 Pets who have ingested any possible poison require immediate attention within 30 minutes to induce vomiting before the toxin is absorbed.
 This includes human medications and recreational drugs such as marijuana.

 Puppies love to chew anything.
 If they get access to household cleaners or chemicals, you can be sure they will have a great time chewing open the container.
 The same applies to loose blister packs of tablets which seem to be especially fun to chew.
 Then, of course, there is the chocolate someone leaves on a bench thinking here is no way the puppy can reach it.

-Read a list of the poisonings we see in Adelaide here.
+Read a list of the poisonings we see in Adelaide here and the top 20 fatal poisons here.
 There is no alternative to keeping these things securely locked away.